Her name is Isora. She is the daughter a gang Boss. And her cloak itches.

 “It’s got fur, Isora.”

-“What else is there?” you ask.
+“What else is there?” she asks.

 Boss Ivan feels his way around the edges of Azoc’s eyes, his mouth.
 “It’s marked itself with strange runes.
 Doubtless for the purposes of black arts.
 Dark magic.
+Wait.
+What’s this?”

 “Do you know of the Sight, Boss Azoc?
 When the perfect culmination of light and color allows us to see as are ancestors did?
 How many times have you had it?
 Surely the ailment has afflicted you at least once.
 And as much as I’d love to stick a blade in your gut…”

-You hear your father loosen his blade in its scabbard.
+Isora hears her father loosen his blade in its scabbard.

 “…I’ve thought of a better use for you.”
 He stalks over to the table, where the projector sits, waiting.
 “Imagine if someone could force the Sight on you.
 Imagine if they had something that filtered through light and color until it found the combination that could color your iris.
 I hear it’s a form of temporary insanity.”

 “Man was not meant to see the world in such a way,” Ivan continues.
 “That’s why the Nailed God sent down the Detonations.
 Imagine what it would do to a man’s mind if he had fits of insanity forced on him at the whim of his captor.”
-He seizes Boss Azoc’s face, jerks it toward him and whispers: “I’d advise you keep your eyes open.
+He seizes Boss Azocs face, jerks it toward him and whispers: “I’d advise you keep your eyes open.
 If you close them I’m going to nail them shut.
 If I don’t hear a scream, you see, I’ll shove those hooks through your eyes.
 I’ll know if you’re faking.
 I know how folk scream when they get the Sight.”

-Then it whirs.
+Until the machine whirs.
 Then it clanks.
 Like a trash bin tossed down a flight of stairs.

-You do not see the beam of light as it is activated.
+She does not see the beam of light as it is activated.

 Special thanks to my patron on Patreon, Alicia Cameron